CutieCity/guide/docs/self-hosting/object-storage.md

 > a monthly cost based on the amount of files stored as well as how often they
 > are accessed.

-All of those providers are viable choices, as are self-hosted options like [Garage] and [MinIO].
-However, I chose to use [Storj] because I saw a progress pride rainbow on their website and thought it was cute, so this page will be focused on how to get set up with their service. :flag_progress:
+Those providers are all valid choices, as are self-hosted options like [Garage] & [MinIO].
+Personally, I decided to go with [Storj], so this page will be focused on how to get set up with their service. :blobfox_box:

 [mastodon documentation]: https://docs.joinmastodon.org/user/run-your-own/
 [garage]: https://garagehq.deuxfleurs.fr/